 Prof. Torres is a sociologist of aging who has conducted numerous studies that problematize old age-related constructs, shed critical light on commonly used methods in health and social care and deconstruct some of the taken for granted assumptions that guide policy and practice for the older segments of our populations.
 This is why she is often regarded as a critical gerontologist.
 Sandra's main contributions to research on aging and old age are based on research that has aimed to expand the social gerontological imagination through the use of knowledge gathered in the sociology of aging, the sociology of ethnicity/ race and migration as well as in social work.
 Prior to joining the professorial team of this department, Sandra held an (adjunct) professorship in rehabilitation and aging (at Oslo University College in Norway between 2008-2012) and a professorship in social work (at Mälardalen University in Sweden between 2009-2010).

 How has prof. Torres' scholarship contributed to research, policy and practice?

 Listing all of Prof. Torres' contributions to these areas is not possible.
 A couple of the most recent ones deserve, however, attention.
-At the national level, Sandra was, for example, one of the scientific experts who worked on the latest policy plan on quality within elderly care that the the Swedish Government launched in 2017 (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
+At the national level, Sandra was one of the scientific experts who worked on the latest policy plan on quality within elderly care that the the Swedish Government launched in 2017 (which in Swedish is called the SOU Nationella Kvalitetsplan för Äldreomsorgen).
 At the European level, she was also a member of both the Steering and the Management Committee for the COST- research network on old age and social exclusion (known as ROSENet; a network that brought together 180+ researchers in 41 countries).
 Together with Prof. Ariela Lowenstein (Haifa University, Israel), she co-lead the Working Group on Civic Exclusion in this COST-funded network (which had funding between 2016-2020, and lies behind the CIVEX project mentioned above).

 What are some of Prof. Torres' contributions to the Department of Sociology?